Kubrat Pulev

 Kubrat Venkov Pulev (Кубрат Венков Пулев; born 4 May 1981) is a Bulgarian professional boxer.
-He has held the World Boxing Association (WBA) heavyweight title (Regular version) since 2024.
+He held the World Boxing Association (WBA) heavyweight title (Regular version) from 2024 to 2025.
 At regional level, he has held multiple heavyweight championships, including the European title twice between 2012 and 2016.
 As an amateur, he won a gold and silver medal at the 2004 and 2005 European Union Championships; bronze at the 2005 World Championships; and bronze and gold at the 2006 and 2008 European Championships.
 He also represented Bulgaria at the 2008 Olympics.

 Amateur career

 Heavyweight

 In February 2002, Pulev won the Strandzha Cup in his native Bulgaria.
 Pulev, who is nicknamed "The Cobra", beat Cuban world champion Odlanier Solís in the process.
 One month later, he lost a rematch to the Cuban at the semifinal of the Chemiepokal Cup.
 He could not participate at the Euros 2002 in Perm after breaking his arm in sparring.

 At the World Championships 2003, he lost again in the first round to Odlanier Solís 7:12.

 At the European boxing championships 2004 in Pula, he defeated world class Alexander Povernov (World Championships Bronze medalist 2005).
 Pulev did not qualify for the Olympics despite the fact that he won the last qualifying tournament in Gothenburg.
 He had to settle for the first reserve place because the heavyweight division consists of only 16 fighters participating in the Olympic Games.